VMatrix1900/draft-service-metadata-in-BGP-LS/draft-ls-idr-bgp-ls-service-metadata.md

 - Type: identify the Metadata Path Attribute, to be assigned by IANA.
 - Length: the total number of octets of the value field.
 - Value: contains multiple sub-TLVs.

-There are three types of Edge Service Metadata sub-TLVs defined in {{I-D.ietf-idr-5g-edge-service-metadata}}:

-1. Site Preference Index indicates the preference to choose the site.
-2. Capacity Index indicates the capability of a site.
-One Edge Site can be at full capacity, reduced capacity, or completely out of service.
-3. Load Measurement indicates the load level of the site.

-To collect this information, this document defines TLVs reusing the name and format of the TLVs defined in {{I-D.ietf-idr-5g-edge-service-metadata}}.
+The name and format of sub-TLV is the same as {{I-D.ietf-idr-5g-edge-service-metadata}}

 ## Prefix SID Attribute TLV {#prefix-SID}